kimcharlene/DH110_Assignment2/interviews.md

 > *An issue I have with Notion is that I don’t explore the different layouts or templates that may include a time management system because it has too many features it feels overwhelming.
 I find myself reverting to the basic/blank template where I simply write out my to-do list in a laundry list style.*

+## Interview 3

+**User persona (easy to answer questions to get to know the user better).**

+1. What do you study?

+>  *I am a third year psychology major.*

+2. Please describe to me your typical day.

+> *I usually wake up around 9am on a school day.
+I will go straight to class if I have any in the morning, otherwise I usually go workout, have breakfast, and work on miscellaneous chores in my mornings.
+I then will have lunch around noon, and I usually go to class or study in the afternoon.
+I try to have dinner around 6 pm everyday.
+After dinner during night time, I either just chill and hangout with friends, or relax by myself with a movie or tv show.
+I usually go to bed between 12-1am.*

+**Connection with the topic**

+3. How many hours per day do you spend on homework or school related projects?

+> *Usually around 2-5 hours a day.*

+4. Do you find that you often have trouble finding the time to complete your homework or keep on track while completing it?

+> *Usually no. The only occasion that I will have trouble completing my homework is when I also have club duties or activities on the side.*

+5. Describe how you typically complete your homework, specifically how you organize time to complete assignments.
+> *I like to plan out my weekly schedule in the beginning of each week.
+I set up schedule blocks to help me organize and visualize how much time I need to complete my assignment and projects.
+I will also adjust my weekly schedule according to my class progress as the week goes by.*

+6. What are the most common impediments to your studying?
+> *For me personally, messages and social media notifications are my most common impediments to my studying.*

+**Previous experience**

+7. Do you take any methods to improve your time management?
+If so, describe them to me.
+If yes, follow up with: has this been effective when you’ve implemented this method?

+> *My main method to improve my own time management is to reflect on how well my scheduling and planning work out from the past week.
+I identify the parts I did well and make sure I keep that consistent in the future, and list out the parts I need improvements on so I can pay extra attention on fixing and adjusting them.*

+8. Have you ever used an app or website to aid your time management?
+Yes,

+> *Currently no. But I am really open to trying out any apps or websites that may help me with my time management.*

+9. What are your main issues with <sites/apps/other-means mentioned before>?

+> *No experience with other applications.*

 ## Outro

 Words of Gratitude